anvilco/spectaql/README.md

 1. Include your metadata in the introspection query (or introspection query results file).
 This requires manipulation of your introspection query results either on their way out from the server, or once in an output file.
 At Anvil, we use Apollo Server and leverage [this plugin we wrote](https://www.npmjs.com/package/@anvilco/apollo-server-plugin-introspection-metadata) to "weave" our metadata into the introspection query results.
 [This example output](https://github.com/anvilco/spectaql/blob/master/examples/data/introspection-with-metadata.json) illustrates what an "interwoven" metadata scenario might look like.
 2. Provide a standalone JSON file containing your metadata to be "woven" into your introspection query results by SpectaQL.
 SpectaQL uses the `addMetadata` method from [our Apollo Plugin](https://www.npmjs.com/package/@anvilco/apollo-server-plugin-introspection-metadata) under the hood, so please see the documentation there or [this example](https://github.com/anvilco/spectaql/blob/master/examples/data/metadata.json) file to understand its format.

+**NOTE**: Another way to ensure that things are not documented is to pass your GraphQL Instrospection Results through [Microfiber][microfiber] and perform the removal of any Types, Fields, Queries etc before they even reach SpectaQL.
+Just a thought.

 ## Dynamic Example Generators

 In addition to being able to use any static examples you've provided, SpectaQL also supports dynamically generating examples for Scalars, Fields and Arguments.
 When it comes time to generate an example, SpectaQL can pass all the necessary information about the Scalar, Field or Argument to your generator in order for it to decide what the example should look like.
 See the included [example generator](https://github.com/anvilco/spectaql/blob/master/examples/customizations/examples/index.js) to see how it works.